law school admissions essay length The village of Clodoch stands on the Munnow river near the Black Mountains and is roughtly 15 miles from Hereford.

-St. Clydog church dates from the 12th century, and was built over the tomb of St. Clydawg.
+St. Clydog church dates from the 12th century, and is dedicated to St. Clydawg, King of Ewias who was martyred about 500AD over whose tomb the church was built. .
 It has a large 15th century tower which was not only used as a bell tower but also as a defence against the marauding Welsh.

 This church boasts 9th century stone inscribed in Latin – “This tomb holds the remains of the faithful and dear wife of Guinnidas, who was herself a native of this place”.